 To the extent additional funds are necessary to meet our long-term liquidity needs as we continue to execute our business strategy, and cannot generate significant recurring revenues, profit and cash flow provided by operating activity, we anticipate that they will be obtained through the incurrence of additional indebtedness, additional equity financings or a combination of these potential sources of funds.
 However, such financing may not be available on favorable terms, or at all.
-In particular, the repercussions from the COVID 19 pandemic, inflation, economic uncertainty, as well as the war between Russia and the Ukraine, has resulted in, and may continue to result in, significant disruption of global financial markets, reducing our ability to access capital.
+In particular, the repercussions from the COVID 19 pandemic, inflation, economic uncertainty, as well as the war between Russia and the Ukraine, and the hostilities in the Middle East since October 7, 2023, has resulted in, and may continue to result in, significant disruption of global financial markets, reducing our ability to access capital.
 If we are unable to raise additional funds when desired, our business, financial condition and results of operations could be adversely affected.